axelvaldez/radical-companies/_posts/missing chapters/2023-02-19-rcoins-again.markdown

 ---

 <div style="display:none;">
  <p>Every currency must have <em>legitimacy</em> and <em>sovereignty</em>.
-The US dollar has become a legitimate currency in the eyes of many governments, but it is not sovereign, except in the US.</p>
+For example, the US dollar has become a legitimate currency in the eyes of many governments, but it is not sovereign, except in the US.</p>
 </div>

 <!--